 However, if you see yourself taking care of your pontoon as fanatically as I do, marine carpet is a great option too.
 Depending on the type of carpet, style, and color, it can be as equally pricey as vinyl flooring.

 If you do not really know what you want right now, go with PVC flooring.
 Once you figure out what you want, you can easily take PVC off and replace it with something else.

 Investing in quality pontoon boat flooring is important.
 You want to ensure your boat is well protected and well maintained against water exposure and potentially harsh weather conditions.

 Taking the cheapest routes when it comes to your boat’s flooring material can jeopardize the quality of your boat as well as the safety of you and your passengers.
-Therefore, I suggest taking all flooring materials into consideration and looking at which fits your needs best.
+Therefore, I suggest considering all flooring materials and looking at which fits your needs best.

-And don’t forget to add additional protection to your boat by using quality boat covers when you are not using your pontoon.
+And don’t forget to add additional protection to your boat by using quality boat covers when you do not use your pontoon.